Energy Markets Update

 - NYISO reviews these resource requirements annually and notes the fundamental challenge that our analysts and customers should all be aware of by now: keeping the lights on in the city that never sleeps isn't getting less expensive in the near term.

-On June 11, the EPA announced plans to remove greenhouse gas (GHG) emissions limits for power plants as well as rolling back mercury standards for coal and oil-fired plants.
-Proponents of the cut argued that these emissions standards were causing the premature retirement of one-third of the US’ 2024 coal capacity, potentially threatening grid reliability.
-Opponents of the cuts highlight the absurdity of considering US power plant emissions insignificant.
-The industry has contributed 5% of the total worldwide emissions over the last 3 decades .
+On June 11, the EPA announced plans to remove greenhouse gas (GHG) emissions limits for power plants as well as roll back mercury standards for coal and oil-fired plants.
+Proponents of the cut argued that these emissions standards were causing the premature retirement of one-third of the US’ 2024 coal capacity, threatening grid reliability.

-- Power plant GHG and mercury emissions standards were last updated for stricter limits in April 2024 with initial compliance scheduled for 2032.
+- Power plant GHG and mercury emissions standards were last updated for stricter limits in April 2024.
 Please refer to our May 2024 newsletter for more details on the previous iteration of the EPA’s carbon and mercury emissions regulations for power plants.
+These updates were highly controversial due to their requirements for coal and gas plants to install carbon capture technologies or shut down.
+The high costs and low commercial availability of carbon capture retrofits made utility and plant operators question the overbearing nature of the ruling and its impact on grid reliability.

 - The US’ coal fired generation capacity peaked back in 2011 which was the last year it accounted for more than 40% of annual electricity generation.
-Coal power plant capacity in the US has been declining steadily at around 10 GW per year since due to retirements and gas retrofitting.
+Coal power plant capacity in the US has been declining steadily at around 10 GW per year, primarily due to economic pressures posed by gas plants.
 Prior to the EPA’s announcement, 68.8 GW of coal was slated to retire by 2030.

 -

 - In our “More Power Captain!” newsletter, we noted the challenges Amazon Web Services (AWS) had faced in securing nuclear energy from Talen’s Susquehanna nuclear plant.
 The original procurement proposal outlined a “behind the meter” connection between Susquehanna and a co-located AWS data center.
-The plan was struck down last November by PJM due to concerns over its impact on grid reliability.
+The plan was struck down by PJM last November due to concerns over its impact on grid reliability, but it was also met with hesitancy at FERC where stakeholders questioned the fairness of datacenters bypassing transmission and delivery costs, potentially passing them on to other customers.

 - Last week, AWS and Talen found a solution to this issue by entering into a 1.9 GW power purchase agreement to secure emissions free Susquehanna energy for its Pennsylvania data centers.
 By pursuing this “front of the meter” approach, AWS and Talen no longer need to build transmission wires directly connecting its data centers to the nuclear plant.
 This solution also allowed the deal to occur without Federal Energy Regulatory Commission approval according to Talen.